sfaut/zimbra/README.md

 4th `Zimbra::send()` parameter is an array of **attachments**.

 Basically, an **attachment** is an anonymous object (or an array) containing 2 properties :
-- `basename` : the name + extension of the attached file
+- `basename` : the name and extension of the attached file
-- A type `buffer`, `file` or `stream` and its related value
+- `type` : containing the attachment natur

-Description details :
+Possible `type` values are :
 - `file` : the value represents the file full path to attach
 - `buffer` : the value represents the raw data to attach
 - `stream` : the value is the stream resource to attach
 - Attachment ID : a string given when uploading a file previously

-Attach a file to a message :
+Attach a locale file to a message :

 ```php
 $attachments = [